mynameiscfed/go-cp-analyzer/README.md

 # Go Captured Packet Analyzer

-A small tool that uses the go-packet library to analyze a packet capture and print out statistics about it.
+A small tool that uses the [gopacket](https://github.com/google/gopacket) library to analyze a packet capture and print out statistics about it.

 ## Features